The ultimate time blocking guide (+ time blocking apps)

 Create time blocking templates

-Blocking time in your calendar may take time, but you’ll speed things up if you create time blocking templates – you can create empty time slots with start and end times, and just fill them out with tasks as you are tasked with them.
+Blocking time in your calendar may take time, but you’ll speed things up if you create time blocking templates.
+You can create empty time slots with start and end times, and just fill them out with tasks.

 Reserve empty time slots for your everyday activities — for example, reserve the times when you’ll exercise, take a morning shower, eat breakfast.